developeralamin/laravel-contact-package/README.md

 composer require twitesoft/contact

 ## Contact Us Page
-#This will send email to admin and save to contact query on database
+#This will send email to admin and save to contact query data on database